Gujii

 The Guji Oromo are an Oromo clan living Guji Zone in southern Oromia of Ethiopia.
 They are distinguished by their agro-pastoral lifestyle.
 According to a population projection from 2007, the total population of the Guji Oromo is above 5 million.
 The Guji have lived in their territory for many centuries.
 They claim that their cradle land is Girja.

 The Guji live in a fertile and natural resource-rich region in Ethiopia: the Guji Zone in the Oromia Region, which is named for them.
 The known gold mining area of Adola, the dense natural forest of Bada Magada, the Nechisar National Park and Shakiso-Adola evergreen forests are the natural areas which have been conserved by the Guji Oromo.

+Guji people is also well known by preserving and promoting Gadaa system.
+The Gadaa system is a traditional socio-political, economic, and cultural system practiced by the Guji people of Oromia, Ethiopia.
+It is an indigenous democratic system used to govern society, manage conflicts, and organize leadership.